nmfs-opensci/NMFSHackDays-2025/README.md

 * Learn how to discover and use ocean data, esp 'big data' (remote-sensing, acoustics, image, sensor)
 * Familiarize participants with using ocean data in R and Python with code.
 * Obtain hands-on experience in using ocean data for various science applications.
-* Learn by working together and going through .
+* Learn by working together and going through content together.

 <hr>